danweiner/learning-p5-js/README.md

  Exercise 6.8 asks you to create a grid of squares using a for loop - actually using [nested loops](https://github.com/danweiner/learning-p5-js/tree/master/lesson-2/ch-6/exercise-6.8-grid-squares).
 Here's Dan's [video](https://www.youtube.com/watch?v=1c1_TMdf8b8&index=16&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA) on nested loops.
 It's a pretty big oversight that the book doesn't explain nested loops, because they can be pretty complicated to understand.
 A better example is actually a checkerboard.
 It introduces the modulo / remainder operator.
 My example draws a checkerboard.
 Mehran from Stanford also uses a [checkerboard](https://see.stanford.edu/Course/CS106A/171) in his CS106A class.

+## Lesson Two Project

+Step 1: Rewrite lesson one design with variables instead of hard-coded values.
+Use a for loop for something.

+Step 2: Use assignment operations that alter the values of those variables and make the design dynamic.

+Step 3: Using conditional statements, alter the design behavior based on certain conditions.

+I wanted to do something beyond my skill level - go from a daytime sky to a night time sky and back.
+I could sort of do it - I went from light blue to dark blue sky, but then it got way too complicated.
+I'll stick with a "simpler task" - putting lines on the house which serva as a design.
+And updating orion with begin and endshape.

+# Lesson 3 - Organization

+## Chapter 7 - Functions
+Overview:
+- Modularity
+- Declaring and defining a function
+- Calling a function
+- Parameter passing
+- Returning a value
+- Reusability